 Set the Agenda with the Museum

-Refer to the Characteristics of Excellence for U.S. Museums, and consult with your team member and the museum to develop an agenda that gives you the time to:
+Refer to the Core Standards, and consult with your team member and the museum to develop an agenda that gives you the time to:

 - Gain insight into daily operations